a13o/personal-site/_posts/2014-06-12-the-danger-of-game-options.md

 date: '2014-06-12 06:01:50 -0700'
 categories: game-design
 ---
-There's a game night at the Folsom St Foundry every Tuesday in San Francisco. <a title="Showdown e-sports" href="https://www.facebook.com/showdownesports" target="_blank">Organizers</a> fill the block-sized event space with board games strewn across a dozen tables and hook up over twenty consoles running popular multiplayer games.
+There's a game night at the Folsom St Foundry every Tuesday in San Francisco. <a title="Showdown e-sports" href="https://www.facebook.com/showdownesports">Organizers</a> fill the block-sized event space with board games strewn across a dozen tables and hook up over twenty consoles running popular multiplayer games.
 In such a competitive mecca, could you conceive a scenario where two game experts are not able to play each other fairly?

 I can, and it's due to the danger of game options.

-I play <a title="TowerFall: Ascension" href="http://www.towerfall-game.com/" target="_blank">TowerFall</a> at this game night every time I go.
+I play <a title="TowerFall: Ascension" href="http://www.towerfall-game.com/">TowerFall</a> at this game night every time I go.
 It's a game where you're an archer and you try to kill the other archers.
-It was designed by <a title="Matt Thorson on Twitter" href="https://twitter.com/mattthorson" target="_blank">Matt Thorson</a> to play like any competitive fighter: matches are primarily about positioning with lots of room for head games, counters, and complex feats of dexterity.
+It was designed by <a title="Matt Thorson on Twitter" href="https://twitter.com/mattthorson">Matt Thorson</a> to play like any competitive fighter: matches are primarily about positioning with lots of room for head games, counters, and complex feats of dexterity.

 <img class="size-full wp-image-306 aligncenter" src="http://yayitsandrew.com/wp-content/uploads/2014/06/tf.png" alt="tf" width="513" height="384" />_This is TowerFall_